kaipoe/LichessAutomations/README.md

 # LichessAutomations
 Collection of test automation scripts for Lichess.org

-Welcome to LichessAutomations by Kaipo Eda
+Welcome to LichessAutomations by Kaipo E.

 Lichess is a free and open-source Internet chess server run by a non-profit organization of the same name.